mcuntz/partialwrap/docs/source/index.rst

 Quickstart
 ==========

-``partialwrap``: small Python library providing wrappers for external executables and Python functions so that they can easily be partialized with Python’s :py:func:`functools.partial`.
+``partialwrap``: a small Python library providing wrappers for external executables and Python functions so that they can easily be partialized with Python’s :py:func:`functools.partial`.